mrmojica/301-Days-Of-Code/log.md

 **Thoughts:**
 Wish I had more time to compelete more challenges, but will need to work on them tomorrow.
 **Link to work:**

+### Day 7: 1/9/2019

+**Today's Progress:**
+Did some minor refactoring to Products Page list adjusting some condition logic.
+Used some JS methods some() and includes() to couple 3 different cases to a single fxn + array list.
+This improvement made it easier to update any logic since it will only need to be done in one place.
+Reviewed some old JS / React basic concepts.

+**Thoughts:**
+Need to look into JS Async/Await examples
+**Link to work:**